JuliaLang/www.julialang.org/blog/2020/08/invalidations.md

 ```

 and you'll see that even this optimization is now abandoned.
-This is because checking lots of methods, to see if they all return `Int`, is too costly an operation to be worth doing in all cases.
+This is because checking lots of methods to see if they all return `Int` is too costly an operation to be worth doing in all cases.

 Altogether, `apply(::Vector{Any})` has been compiled three times: once when `f(::Int)` was the only method for `f`,
 once where there were two methods, and once when there were four.